-6. Set up the Next priority stacking order, selecting the keyers in the Next column and then using the Top, Move Up, Move Down, and Bottom buttons (Figure 166).
+6. Set up the Next priority stacking order, selecting the keyers in the Next column and then using the Top, Move Up, Move Down, and Bottom buttons (Figure 167).
 The new stack will be visible on the preview monitor.

-Figure 166.
+Figure 167.
 Keyer Priority Menu, Next Stack Selected

-- 7. Select the type of transition, using the Mix, Wipe 1, or Wipe 2 buttons in the Transition subpanel.
-If you selected a wipe, go to the Wipes menu by double pressing one of the Wipe buttons, and then select the pattern and any modifiers to be used with the wipe. - 8.
-Move the lever arm or press the Auto Trans button in the Transition subpanel to perform the key priority transition.
-The transition is shown on the Program monitor.
+7. Select the type of transition, using the Mix, Wipe 1, or Wipe 2 buttons in the Transition subpanel.
+If you selected a wipe, go to the Wipes menu by double pressing one of the Wipe buttons, and then select the pattern and any modifiers to be used with the wipe.